Welcome to today's edition of the Rush 24-7 podcast.

 Buy a refrigerator.

-Uh, you know, go go shop at Best Buy or the terrorists win.
+Go shop at Best Buy or the terrorists win.

-Uh completely completely right.
+Completely, completely right.

-Uh I I need to scoot it.
+I need to scoot it.

-All righty, Mark Davis in for rush, back in a moment on the EIB network.
+All righty, Mark Davis in for rush.

-Okay, you think we're having fun so far.
+Okay, you think we're having fun so far?

 Wait until I add another delicious layer in the next hour.